Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The required amount of Minnesota motor vehicle surety bonds varies depending on the type of vehicles being sold.
-Boat, snowmobile, small horse trailer, motorized bicycle and moped dealers and dealers of trailers with a manufacturer’s rated carrying capacity of less than 15,000 pounds must post a $5,000 surety bond.
-All other motor vehicle dealer bonds must be in the amount of $50,000.
+Boat, snowmobile, small horse trailer, motorized bicycle, and moped dealers — as well as dealers of trailers with a manufacturer’s rated carrying capacity of less than 15,000 pounds — must post a $5,000 surety bond.
+All other auto dealer bonds must be in the amount of $50,000.

-The amount you’ll pay for your Minnesota motor vehicle dealer surety bond depends directly on your application and financial credentials.
+The amount you’ll pay for your Minnesota auto dealer surety bond depends directly on your application and financial credentials.

 Why do I need this bond?

 Motor vehicle dealer surety bonds are required by the state of Minnesota to ensure that the principal (vehicle dealer) operates within the confines of the law and pays all taxes, licensing fees and penalties that may be required.
 By posting this bond, the vehicle dealer also promises not to mislead or deceive customers through false advertising or any other deceptive statements regarding the sale or financing of a vehicle.
 Failure to maintain this bond could result in the revocation of a dealer’s license.